Year 5 & 6

 In addition to learning Key Knowledge at home, the children in Mile Post Three will be sent home with weekly arithmetic questions which can be found on this page.
 Your child will need to answer the questions at home and bring them in the following Friday to be marked in school.

-Alongside the Key Knowledge and weekly arithmetic questions, the children in Mile Post Three also have individual TT Rockstars accounts.
+Alongside the Key Knowledge, the children in Mile Post Three also have individual TT Rockstars accounts.
 Whilst many of the children will be fluent with their multiplication tables, it is important for them to continue to practise.

 Link to TT Rockstars: ttrockstars